chinmay6378/credit_card_fraud_detection/README.md

 - Matplotlib, Seaborn

 ## 📈 Results
-- Logistic Regression Accuracy: XX%
+- Logistic Regression Accuracy: 99.2%
-- Decision Tree Accuracy: XX%
+- Decision Tree Accuracy: 99.7%

 ## 📬 How to Run
 1. Clone the repo: